scottstephens/gatsby-starter-lanyon/README.md

 1.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-1.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
+1.  **`LICENSE`**: This Gatsby starter is licensed under the MIT license.
 This means that you can see this file as a placeholder and replace it with your own license.

 1.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.